MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-email-recommended-policies.md

 #### Apply to

 Once your pilot project has been completed, these policies should be applied to all users in your organization.

+## Sensitive
+Need to pull delta from common policy article.

+## Highly regulated
+Need to pull delta from common policy article.

 ## Additional configurations